Lysette Anthony: Television

 Her television appearances in 2006 included roles in Casualty and a new sitcom pilot, Baggy Trousers.
-She also played the roles of Rachel Heath, a semi-regular character in The Bill and Veronica Cray in The Hollow, a two-part Poirot film for ITV.
+She played the roles of Rachel Heath, a semi-regular character in The Bill and Veronica Cray in The Hollow, a two-part Poirot film for ITV.
 She also appeared briefly in Coronation Street on 13 August 2010 and as an American patient in Holby City in February 2013.
 In 2014, she appeared on an episode of Pointless Celebrities partnered with Christopher Timothy.
-She also played the role as Lady Rowena in Ivanhoe in 1982.
+She portrayed the role as Lady Rowena in Ivanhoe in 1982.

 In February 2016, Anthony began appearing in the Channel 4 soap opera Hollyoaks as Marnie Nightingale.
 Her character was killed off in January 2022 after collapsing due to a brain injury caused by an explosion, ending Anthony's almost six-year-long run with the soap.
 In October 2022, she appeared in three episodes of the BBC soap opera Doctors as Mary Dougan.